jojobear2020/Credit_Risk_Analysis/README.md

 ## Analysis Purpose

-TBU

-### Analysis approach:

-Because we worked with the unbalanced data, we needed to employ different techniques to train and evaluate models with unbalanced classes.
+To employ different techniques to train and evaluate models with unbalanced classes by working with the imballanced data.

 ### Methodology
 * use the **imbalanced-learn** and **scikit-learn** libraries to build and evaluate models using resampling;